 Welcome to Love Topsham

-We strongly believe that Topsham has so much going for it, and this website aims to shout it out to the world.
+We strongly believe that Topsham has so much going for it, and this website and all of Love Topsham’s work aims to shout it out to the world.
 For if Topsham is a special place, we are aware too that what we all enjoy here can be fragile and at risk as society changes all around us.
 We need therefore to work together to protect, safeguard and celebrate that which makes our town unique.

 Love Topsham was born in November 2017 when one of our community’s most fervent and energetic champions, Geoff Bowen, called a public meeting in the Pebblebed Cellar, rightly concerned at the closure of banks and the changing environment for businesses and retailers.
 Geoff, one of the most positive people that you could ever have met, believed passionately that we need to celebrate all that is good about life here, and make sure and promote our special town in every way possible.
 Sadly, Geoff is no longer with us, and our whole community misses his energy, enthusiasm and a smile that could light up a whole room.
 We would like to think that through what he started, a small part of Geoff’s immense spirit lives on through Love Topsham.